Degree Programs

 • UNIVERSITY STUDIES, Concentration in Marine Environmental Law and Policy: Business law, admiralty law, environmental law, environmental ethics and politics of energy and the environment.

 • Engineering at Galveston – The Texas A&M University College of Engineering has expanded its programs to the Galveston campus.
 The Engineering at Galveston program provides students an opportunity to begin their engineering studies on the Texas A&M Galveston campus as part of the college.
-The Engineering at Galveston program allows students the opportunity to learn about the different engineering majors, prior to seeking entry into a degree granting major at Texas A&M College Station or Ocean Engineering Program at Texas A&M Galveston.
-The ocean engineering undergraduate degree program (a joint program between the TAMU College of Engineering at Texas A&M University, College Station and Texas A&M University, Galveston) leads to a Bachelor of Science degree.
-The areas of study in the ocean engineering include fluid mechanics, structural mechanics, ocean wave mechanics, oceanography, geotechnical engineering, coastal engineering, environmental fluid mechanics, marine structures, naval architecture, diving and moored systems, underwater acoustics, laboratory measurements, and ocean engineering design.
-To learn more about Engineering at Galveston program, click here to learn more about Engineering at Galveston program.
+The Engineering at Galveston program allows students the opportunity to learn about the different engineering majors prior to seeking entry into a degree-granting engineering major at Texas A&M College Station or a four-year program available on the Texas A&M Galveston campus.
+These include:

 Minors - The right college minor will not only allow you to specialize your major, but it can also help you find a job after graduation.
 For more information about how and why to choose a minor, and for a list of TAMUG minors, click here to learn more about minors.